Undergraduate Transfer Credit Policy

 Transfer of dual credit courses

-Courses taken for dual credit (courses for which students receive both high school and college credit) are evaluated in the same manner as traditional courses offered by the institution through which they are taken.
+Courses taken for dual credit (courses for which students receive both high school and college credit) are evaluated for transfer credit in the same manner as traditional courses offered by the institution through which they are taken.
 No limit exists on the number of transfer credit hours that will be awarded for dual credit courses.

 Credit for military education and experience